pinorobotics/msgmonster/README.md

 Options:

 - `-d` - enable debug mode when all debug logging is stored in "msgmonster-debug.log" file under system temporary directory

+- `-exclude regexp1,...,regexpN` - exclude ROS interface definition files which names match any of the given regexps.

 # Examples